 If your work involves the analysis of large amounts of data, you will almost certainly benefit from using Excel pivot tables, to help you to interpret and make sense of the data.

 Imagine you have the simple spreadsheet below, containing details of individual sales for 2011.
-The columns of the spreadsheet have the headings "Invoice No.", "Date", "Item Details", "Quantity", "Price Each" and "Price Total".
+The columns of the spreadsheet have the headings "Invoice No.", "Date", "Item Details" and "Price".

 |1||Invoice No.||Date||Item Details||Price|